You are here:

 Once you have agreed a price, you should tell your advocate/ solicitor.
-Remember that making and accepting verbal offers is not legally binding and therefore neither you nor the seller would be committed to the purchase at this stage.
+Remember that making and accepting verbal offers may not be legally binding and therefore neither you nor the seller would be committed to the purchase at this stage.

 Always take legal advice before signing any documents or paying any deposit.

-Mortgage application forms are available from all our branches, but we would advise you to complete them with the help of your mortgage arranger.
-Once your offer has been accepted, you will need to finalise the arrangements for the mortgage with your mortgage arranger.
+Mortgage application forms are available from all our branches, but we would advise you to complete it with the help of your Mortgage Arranger.
+Once your offer has been accepted, you will need to finalise the arrangements for the mortgage with your Mortgage Arranger.

-To ensure your application progresses as smoothly as possible it is important to bring all required paperwork to your appointment with your arranger.
+To ensure your application progresses as smoothly as possible it is important to bring all required paperwork to your appointment with your Mortgage Arranger.